vulkano-rs/vulkano-www/content/guide-descriptor-sets.md

 just clones the `Arc` and is not an expensive operation.
 For once it is not the *device* that we pass as first parameter, because the device is determined from `compute_pipeline`.

-Note that you are allowed to use a set for a different pipeline than the one it was created with, but only if there is no conflict.
-However you can't create a descriptor set out of thin air, as Vulkan doesn't allow it.
+Once you have created a descriptor set, you may also use it with other pipelines, as long as the bindings' types match those the pipelines' shaders expect.
+But Vulkan requires that you provide a pipeline whenever you create a descriptor set; you cannot create one independently of any particular pipeline.

 We then bind each descriptor one by one in order, which here is just the `buf` variable.
 Just like for `compute_pipeline`, cloning `data_buffer` only clones an `Arc` and isn't expensive.